bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 Now we can write the smart contract, which will call our previously created off-chain handler.
 Our contract has two purposes:

-1. Intentionally burn ETH gas (in order to test gas estimation logic).
+1. Intentionally burn (or "waste") ETH gas to simulate a more true-to-life Hybrid Compute request.
 2. Increment a counter variable each time the contract is called based on certain inputs and errors.

 You can find the needed `HybridAccount` contract along with its dependencies in our [repository](https://github.com/bobanetwork/account-abstraction-hc/contracts/samples/HybridAccount.sol).
 Additionally, the contract is pulled in as a submodule when you checkout our [`rundler-hc` repository](https://github.com/bobanetwork/rundler-hc/crates/types/contracts/lib/account-abstraction/).